Santa Cruz, Goa: Our Lady of Velankanni Chapel

 This is a newer chapel located on the northwestern side of Santa Cruz, near the Char Khambe.
 This is a recent build structure.
 This Chapel is surrounded with green rice paddy fields and brackish water (Rio De Ourem) all around it.
 A great place to have a peaceful mindset.

 Saint Thomas Mar Thomas Church

 This is a Christian church, following the Saint Thomas the Apostle.
 It is located in Cabesa, Santa Cruz.

 The Pentecostal Mission Panjim

 This is a Christian church.
 It is located in Cabesa, Santa Cruz.

 Shantadurga Temple Hindu Temple

 This is the large Hindu temple in Calapor.
 It is located off Alto Santa Cruz Road (Old Highway) in Cabesa Ward, Santa Cruz.

 Shri Ravalnath Brahm Vathari Devasthan

 The Shri Ravalnath Temple was built in the 16th century.
 This small temple was destroyed by the Portuguese.
 The Hindu Temple Shri Ravalnath Brahm Vathari Devasthan is a rebuilt structure.

 Masjid Ul Aqsa

-This is the only Masjid in vicinity of Santa Cruz, Goa, but is located in Merces village along the National Highway 66.
+This is the only mosque in vicinity of Santa Cruz, Goa, but is located in Merces village along the National Highway 66.
 There is a Masjid Baja a school for Muslim students.